msllagas/hangman_v1-feeback/README.md

 # Hangman
 Hangman-based android word guessing game called FloWord.
 A thesis software tool to get motivational level of students when learning English vocabulary.

+In this particular version of FloWord, a unique in-game shop system has been introduced.
+As players successfully guess the correct words and accumulate a sufficient number of plants, they gain the ability to purchase various backgrounds to enhance their gaming experience.
+This allows them to customize their game environment beyond the standard plain blue background.
 ## Technologies
  - C#
  - Firebase